Marie Gabrielle Mfegue

 Marie Gabrielle Mfegue is a Cameroonian cultural journalist.
-She serves as the head of the culture and society department at the regional station of Crtv-Littoral in Cameroon.
+She serves as the head of the culture and society department at the regional station of CRTV-Littoral in Cameroon.

 Biography

-Early life, education, and career beginnings

 Marie Gabrielle Mfegue is originally from Cameroon and a graduate of the ESSTIC (École Supérieure des Sciences et Techniques de l'Information et de la Communication) in Yaoundé, Cameroon.

-Career

-In 2008, Marie Gabrielle Mfegue joined Crtv as support staff, and in 2015, she was recruited.
-She presents daily in the news editions and various magazines of the Crtv network.
-As the regional delegate of RJ2C, she was appointed head of the culture and society department of Crtv-Littoral on March 14, 2023.
+In 2008, Marie Gabrielle Mfegue joined CRTV as support staff, and in 2015, she was recruited.
+She presents daily in the news editions and various magazines of the CRTV network.
+As the regional delegate of RJ2C, she was appointed head of the culture and society department of CRTV-Littoral on March 14, 2023.

 Awards and recognition

 She received the award for the best literary program with her show "Au fil des pages".